 occupied RU or MRU size of the u-th user, Nss,r,u and NBPSCS,m,u are defined in Table 38-21 (Frequently

 used parameters).

+When IM is enabled, the value of NSD,short,u is defined in Table ZZ-ZZ.

+Table ZZ-ZZ Values of NSD,short,u when IM is enabled